SHEMNDARONGUGI/C-Struct-Assignment/README.md

-ONLY *.c , *.h and makefile have text in them
+ONLY *.c , *.h and makefile HAVE TEXT/CODE IN THEM